 As you are aware, the GNSO Council has formed a discussion group to review the first round of the new gTLD program and discuss and reflect upon experiences gained.
 The Discussion Group is expected to report its findings to the GNSO Council, which may include a list of recommended subjects for future GNSO Issue Report(s) that may lead to changes or adjustments for subsequent new gTLD application procedures.

-For your information, I’ve attached a table that indicates how the topics that have been provided by the Board are being considered by the Discussion Group as well as the GNSO Council.
+For your information, I’ve attached a table that indicates how the topics that have been provided by the Board are being considered by the Discussion Group as well as the GNSO Council (please note that the Discussion Group is considering other topics in addition to those listed in the table).
 As the input you have provided includes some additional nuances to the conversations to date, the GNSO Council will make sure that your input will be communicated to the Discussion Group as highlighted in the table.
-Furthermore, as the Discussion Group is planning to publish its recommendations for public comment, we’ll make sure to share these with you when this happens so that the Board has an additional opportunity to provide input should there still be items missing or not duly considered.
+Furthermore, as the Discussion Group is planning to publish its recommendations for possible future policy work for public comment, we’ll make sure to share these with you when this happens so that the Board has an additional opportunity to provide input should there still be items missing or not duly considered.
 I also want to reiterate that the Discussion Group is open to anyone interested to participate, so should any of the Board members be interested to participate in these meetings either as a Board representative or as an individual, they are more than welcome to do so.

 Sincerely,